Tools4everBV/HelloID-Conn-Prov-Target-Zivver/README.md

 >:exclamation: Properties not mentioned above, are not managed or handled by HelloID.

-#### Account object and comparison

-The account object within Zivver is a complex object.
-Which means that it contains hash tables and arrays.
-A custom compare function is added in order to compare the Zivver account with the account object from HelloID.
-The full comparison logic consists of two functions. `Compare-ZivverAccountObject` and `Compare-Array`.

-The `Compare-ZivverAccountObject` is tailored to compare __only__ what is managed and is only used in the update script.

 #### Updating a Zivver user account

 Zivver only supports the `HTTP.PUT` method for updating user accounts, requiring the entire user object to be included in each call.
 If a partial `PUT` is used without the SsoAccountKey the SSO in Zivver will break.